 Whose Name is on Something Means Nothing When it is Community Property

-People hear me say that but they still generally do not exactly understand.
+People hear me say that, but they generally do not exactly understand.
 To help them further understand, I will then write things in the circle such as:

 - Your Income